Jeff53978/SnikShell/README.md

 # SnikShell

 SnikShell is an undetected remote reverse shell written in Python that uses a b64 encoded PowerShell payload.

-If you have any problems or questions, feel free to contact me on Discord: Jeff_#2475

 If you like this project, please consider giving it a star!

 ![SnikShell Screenshot](https://i.imgur.com/u6se7IM.png)